 The Research Group in Computational Linguistics invites applications for TWO 3-year PhD studentships in the area of translation technology.
-These two PhD studentships are part of a university investment which also includes the appointment of a reader (the equivalent of associate professor) and a research fellow with the aim to strengthen the existing research undertaken by members of the group in this area.
+These two PhD studentships are part of a larger university investment which includes other PhD students and members of staff with the aim to strengthen the existing research undertaken by members of the group in this area.
 These funded student bursaries consist of a stipend towards living expenses (£14,500 per year) and remission of fees.

 Last week, the RGCL and SCRG PhD Students presented their research to their peers and staff members from across the University.
 The posters were well received.